fkarg/fkarg.github.io/staged/longtermplans.md

 ## Lead and Lag measures (20min)
-What follows is a short introduction to _Lead_ and _Lag_ measures.
+We first take a good look at what _Lead_ and _Lag_ measures are before applying them to our goals and milestones.

 ### The fallacy of Lag measures
 A classical new-years goal is to lose weight.
-Let's say the goal is to lose 10kg until next year.
+Let's say the goal is to lose 10 kg until next year.
 At first, losing weight is rapid and easy.
 Until suddenly, you gain a bit.
 But then you lose weight again.
 And the reverse again.
 Your actual weight is fluctuating a lot, and it does not really feel like progress at all.
 This goes on for a bit, until most people quit.